 For visits, contact: email@example.com

 Main studies and activities

 Exclusión de Lluvia (Rain Exclusion)

-Supervisor: Juan Armesto
+Person in charge: Juan Armesto

 For over 20 years the EBSD has been engaged in cutting-edge scientific research into biodiversity and ecosystem processes, and many of these projects run for longer than the typical three years that the majority of ecological studies last in Chile.
 Experiments of this type are known as long-term ecological studies, and one example is the Estudio Experimental de Cambio Climático (Experimental Climate Change Study) or Experimento de Exclusión de Lluvia (Rain Exclusion Experiment).
 It was launched in 2007, and seeks to determine the possible impact of global climate change on the structure of forest ecosystems.
 For example, the climatic change models for the South of Chile predict a reduction of approximately 30% in summer rainfall, and with this in mind, the EBSD has created an experiment which simulates a reduction of between 20 and 30% in spring-summer rainfall over two patches of 70 to 90-year-old secondary forest.
 The findings of this study will help us to gauge the resilience of ecosystem processes (such as, for example, nutrient recycling and tree growth) in the face of climate change.